 Welcome: U.S. undergraduates join us for a paid summer research experience that will change your entire perspective on what it means to be an international community scholar!
 Welcome to the website for the University of Central Florida’s Community GIS and Citizen Science Research Experiences for Undergraduates (REU) Site funded by National Science Foundation Award #1560015.
-Our international REU Site is part of the UCF Department of Sociology and the UCF GIS Cluster Initiative at the second largest university in the United States and America’s Partnership University.
-We are looking forward to hosting a group of at least 8 outstanding undergraduate students from across the country in summer 2016 in Belize and in Orlando, Florida.
-We emphasize engaged, community-based research while also preparing students for future academic and non-academic careers in GIS, geospatial technologies, geography, geosciences, sociology, education, community development, public health, and land use planning.
+Our international REU Site is part of the UCF Department of Sociology and the UCF GIS Cluster Initiative at the second largest university in the United States.
+We are looking forward to hosting a group of at least 8 outstanding undergraduate students from across the country in summer 2017 in Belize and in Orlando, Florida.
+We emphasize engaged, community-based research while also preparing students for future academic and non-academic careers in GIS, geospatial technologies, geography, sociology, geosciences, education, community development, public health, and land use planning.

 REU Site Research Directions: Selected students will collaborate with our team in 1 of 2 research directions:

 - Research Track 1: Mapping disparities in flooding & disaster management